PODCAST

 Give us an example.
 What was one of your first get together on LinkedIn?
 How do you get people to attend?
 What’s the first meeting look like?
 Do you schedule a Zoom call with a private business owner or are you doing it with groups of people?

 There are a few different ways to do it.
 The first thing before that is using LinkedIn to build a targeted list.
-Someone who is a private lender or someone who ia high net worth individual, which is a lot of the people that work with us.
+Someone who is a private lender or someone who is a high net worth individual, which is a lot of the people that work with us.
 They want high net worth individuals who can be private lenders whether it’s a syndication model, a fund, or whatever the case may be.
 The first step is to identify those people and build a list of people based on net worth, income and location.
 There’s a number of different variables someone can use to do that.

-When reaching out, I’m big like you probably are in educating first.
+Take that first step, and the rest will follow!
+Share on XWhen reaching out, I’m big like you probably are in educating first.
 One strategy is you can invite them to a Zoom call or a webinar where you’re sharing what it takes to partner with you.
 That’s certainly an option.
 What a lot of our students do too is they share an article, or maybe they were interviewed on a podcast.
 They share something of value, first and foremost.
 From that, asking the right questions to gauge that person’s interest level and that person’s level of being educated.
 From there, most people will want to book a call with that person were to get to know what they’re looking for when lending money, what they’re looking for when getting involved in deals and going from there.

 Why is LinkedIn the website of choice?